-At EELC, we pride ourselves on designing a creative, engaging curriculum which not only meets the children's developmental needs, but sparks their innate intelligence, curiosity, and imagination.
-We believe strongly that each child is a competent learner, with his or her own learning styles and strengths.
+At EELC, we believe that each child is a competent learner, with his or her own learning styles and strengths.
 Using the Rhode Island Early Learning and Development Standards as a guide, our lead teachers design their own curriculum based on the interests and needs of their individual students.

 A large portion of each day, in every classroom, is devoted to play- and center-based learning.
 While this type of work is often dismissed ("All they do is play all day!"), play-based learning has proven to have long lasting effects on children's brain development.
 Research has shown engaged, uninterrupted play results in improved cognitive, linguistic, and social skills and increases in creativity and problem-solving ability.
 Below are the developmental benefits of some of our most important play centers: